 Other Materials: Sand bucket and shovel

-Make the pudding according to the package, the amount of pudding needed depends on how many kids you have.
-We used 8 packages for about 20 kids
+Make the pudding according to the package; the amount needed depends on how many kids you have.
+We used eight packages for about 20 kids.

-Optional: use chocolate molds to make small beach ball, sunglasses chocolates to add to the pudding.
+Optional: use chocolate molds to make small beach balls and sunglasses chocolates to add to the pudding.

 Clean the beach bucket.
-Layer pudding, smashed up cookies and shells and crabs until you fill the bucket.
+Layer pudding, smashed-up cookies, shells, and crabs until you fill the bucket.
 Serve with the shovel.

 Ingredients: Blue Jell-O, smashed up cookies (sugar or graham crackers), Teddy Graham’s, fish jelly candy, colored fruit roll up

 Other Items: clear plastic cups and drink umbrella

 Make Jell-O according to the package.
 Fill the cups a little less than half filled.